hhhug000/octoboard/README.md

 *   **Power management** Steps down barrel jack or input voltage to clean filtered 5v for the chip, and broken out for components

 ---

+## Notes

+Make sure to flash the bootloader to the board in Arduino IDE even if you will only use ICSP.
+This is because it programs the fuses, and programs will not work properly without it.